upryzing/crescent/README.md

 ## Goals

-The main goal of this project is to simplify chatting on Revolt, by omitting Server support and focusing on direct messages and group chats, whilst also being snappy and lightweight.
+The main goal of this project is to simplify chatting on Upryzing, by omitting Server support and focusing on direct messages and group chats, whilst also being snappy and lightweight.

 Other goals include:

 - Closely following Material design principles
-- Supporting other Revolt instances
+- Supporting other Upryzing and Revolt instances
 - Learn Kotlin, Jetpack and Android libraries and concepts

 ## Why Crescent?